NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 The Input Output Documentation will be expanded to include the new metrics.
 There will be an update in two places: first on the related section of the EnergyPlus components for which the metric is calculated and second in the reports section, specifically the Equipment Summary report.
 We will also add a disclaimer: \"It is not reasonable to expect AHRI ratings calculated from model inputs to match the actual ratings in the AHRI directory.
 This is largely because it is common practice for manufacturers to underrate their equipment for marketing reasons and/or to build in some safety margin in case DOE audits their ratings.\"

 ## Input Description
-New fields will be added to the variable speed DX coils (both cooling and heating).
+New fields will be added to the variable speed DX coils (both cooling and heating) to represent the static pressure on the fans (Power per flow rate).

 ## Outputs Description
 There will be an update to the reports to include the metrics as described above.

 ## Engineering Reference
 The Engineering Reference will be updated with a high-level description